bootique/bootique/bootique-docs/README.md

-This module contains source of the Docbook Bootique documentation published on the website.
+This module contains source of the Bootique documentation published on the website.
+The docs are in Docbook XML format.

 ## Building the Docs: